ricbra/rabbitmq-cli-consumer/README.md

 ### Configuring the queue

 All queue options are configurable.
-Example:
+Full example:

 ```ini
 [queue]